 Read the latest articles published by the ALI research team.

-Recent years have witnessed growing, if uneven, concern about environmental sustainability and the need to address actually existing unsustainability.
-What role do perceptions of leaders’ focus on creating environmental value play in public perceptions of leadership for the greater good in the government, public, private and not-for-profit sectors?
+What role do public perceptions of leaders’ success in balancing stakeholders’ needs and interests play in public perceptions of leadership for the greater good in the government, public, private and not-for-profit sectors?

 The growing appreciation of the need to consider the interests of specific communities, society-at-large and future generations further complicates the work of socially responsible leadership.
 The more institutional leaders are perceived as responsive to society, the more they are perceived to show leadership for the greater good.